fsezark-dev/Aspis-Prototype/README.md

 ## Limitations & roadmap

-- **No combined risk score.** Four signals return four separate scores rather than one — a weighted combiner was deliberately not built without validated weights to back it.
+- **No combined risk score.** Four signals return four separate scores rather than one, a weighted combiner was deliberately not built without validated weights to back it.
 - **Evaluation fraud is synthetic**, not drawn from real cases.
 - **`/score-claim` currently scores claims from a pre-loaded dataset**,